-Asset

-A physical item of infrastructure or plant that is owned or controlled by Council, and provides or contributes to the provision of services to the community.

-Assets include:

-Property - includes land and buildings;

-Infrastructure - includes roads, footpaths, cycle paths, kerb and channel, street furniture, signage, drains, playgrounds, park furniture;

-Plant and Equipment - includes vehicles, equipment and office equipment such as desks, computers.

-Asset Management

-(AM)

-Systematic, coordinated activities and practices through which an organisation optimally manages its physical assets, including associated performance, risks and expenditure over the assets' lifecycle for the purpose of achieving the organisation's strategic plan.
+Asset A physical item of infrastructure or plant that is owned or controlled by Council, and provides or contributes to the provision of services to the community.
+Assets include: Property - includes land and buildings; Infrastructure - includes roads, footpaths, cycle paths, kerb and channel, street furniture, signage, drains, playgrounds, park furniture; Plant and Equipment - includes vehicles, equipment and office equipment such as desks, computers.
+Asset Management Systematic, coordinated activities and practices through which an organisation optimally manages its physical assets, including associated performance, risks and expenditure over the assets' lifecycle for the purpose of achieving the organisation's strategic plan.
+Asset Management Strategy A plan to achieve ongoing improvement in Asset Management activities and practices by establishing: clear objectives; a framework within Council to achieve those objectives; a system for measuring performance; and a detailed improvement program a detailed improvement program.

-Asset MManagement

--Strategy

-A plan to achieve ongoing improvement in Asset Management activities and practices by establishing:

-clear objectives;

-- a framework within Council to achieve those objectives;

-- a system for measuring performance; and

-- a detailed improvement program.

 Asset Plan A community facing document that shows in an accessible manner how the council's portfolio of assets will be managed and maintained, while meeting the community's needs and interests over a 10 year period.

-Asset ManagementM

--Plan

-A tactical-plan developed for the management of a class of assets that combines multi-disciplinary management techniques (including technical and financial) over the lifecycle of an asset in the most cost-effective manner, to provide a specific level of service.
+Asset Management Plan A plan developed for the management of a class of assets that combines multi-disciplinary management techniques (including technical and financial) over the lifecycle of an asset in the most cost-effective manner, to provide a specific level of service.
 A significant component of the plan is the development of long-term expenditure forecasts for the activities required to manage the assets.
+Financial Plan The Financial plan is a strategic document that outlines the financial direction and priorities of the council over a long-term period.
+The Financial Plan is a rolling plan with a scope of at least the next 10 financial years.